hansanaT/FlyEasy_Intl/README.md

 # FlyEasy_Intl
-A small application written in C# WinForms and currently in premilinary stage and under intensive development
+A small application written in C# WinForms and currently in preliminary stage and under intensive development Lots of errors still :)